 Actually, I don’t, but in Brazilian portuguese they might, or they might say mandioca (as they do here in Spanish), or, well, there are just so many names – cassava, yucca, jawaw, chinangwa, kamoteng-kahoy… oh, it just depends on what language you feel like expressing this root in.
 I’ve been hearing rumors of this new little hotspot that seems the darling of the expat community, Aipim,

 Thames 1535 in Palermo, 4833-3223, for a month or two now.
-[They've closed up as a regular restaurant and reopened as a puertas cerradas in Villa Crespo.]
+[They've closed up as a regular restaurant and reopened as an occasional puertas cerradas in Villa Crespo.]
 They’re open limited days which has made getting there tough – dinner Wednesday to Saturday only, and brunch on Sunday.
 I finally managed to get a Sunday brunch free and headed there this last weekend, garnering the last table in the house (and the only non-regular table, a low lounge table – not my favorite way to eat, but I survived).
-[After just a short time open, here in February 2013, rumor has it they're closing down and changing to a puertas cerradas/underground restaurant format.
-I'm not sure whether that's a good or bad move, but a shame that the place won't be there as is.]

 It’s a cute little place.
 Only seating for around 25 people.
 It was full other than that last table, and it was full of English speaking folk.
 Not one word of Spanish being spoken, really, not one, in fact, the waiter tried hard to get me to chat with him in English, because he was doing it with everyone else, so it was easier than switching, or something.
 Not that we had any lengthy chats, he was reserving that mostly for the party of six Swedish 20-something girls at one table, which he couldn’t seem to tear himself away from with any regularity.
 It was a relief for the rest of the room when they left, because he started paying attention to the rest of us (and it wasn’t just me, the two tables closest to me commented on it to each other when they left).
 That said, he was friendly and relatively efficient, though a couple of times someone from the kitchen had to come out and serve plates of food because he was standing at that table.